-If you are a defined benefit member and you have reached your preservation age (see page 32 of the Member Guide dated 1 October 2011 for details), you can transfer your Additional Account to our Industry Fund and start a transition to retirement pension.
+If you are a defined benefit member and you have reached your preservation age (see the NGS Super Accessing your super fact sheet available at www.ngssuper.com.au/forms-andpublications/), you can transfer your Additional Account to our Industry Fund and start a transition to retirement pension.
 Your defined benefit accounts cannot be transferred unless you receive approval from your Employer and the Trustee.
 Such a transfer will relinquish any future entitlement you have to a defined benefit and should be carefully considered before any such request is made.